Overview

-Final component of the Continuous Integration and Deployment process using Capistrano and Jenkins, is …Jenkins.
+The final component of the Continuous Integration and Deployment process using Capistrano and Jenkins is … Jenkins.
 Jenkins is an open source Continuous Integration services tool, that allows users to define a set of tasks to be run either manually, or triggered by 3rd party applications.

 This page presents how to integrate Jenkins and Capistrano 3; in order to trigger Capistrano recipes defined here.
 The assumptions are that Capistrano and Jenkins are installed on the same server, and recipes are stored in a git repository outside the application repository.

-Prepare Jenkins for Git based deployment
+Prepare Jenkins for Git-Based Deployment

-Prior to creating jobs, a few settings must be applied to Jenkins, for cloning a Git repository.
+Prior to creating jobs, a few settings must be applied to Jenkins for cloning a Git repository.

-Step 1: Open the Plugin Manager page, in Jenkins:
+Step 1: Open the Plugin Manager

-Click Manage Jenkins, on the left hand-side menu, followed by Manage Plugins on the center view.
+Click Manage Jenkins on the left-hand-side menu, followed by Manage Plugins on the center view.

-Step 2: Select the Git plugins:
+Step 2: Select the Git Plugins

-Click Available tab, and select the following:
+Click the Available tab, and select the following:

-Step 3: Install:
+Step 3: Install

 Click Install without Restart at the bottom of the page:

-Create a Jenkins Staging deploy job
+Create a Jenkins Staging Deploy Job

 This job facilitates deployment of code.

-Step 1: Create a New Item:
+Step 1: Create a New Item

-Navigate back to the main Jenkins page, and click Item, on the left hand-side menu.
+Navigate back to the main Jenkins page, and click Item on the left-hand-side menu.

-NOTE: Add repository credentials, by clicking Add, below Credentials.
+Note: Add repository credentials by clicking Add below Credentials.

 Input: